KelvinShadewing/brux-gdk/docs/actors.md

 * <a name="countActors"></a>**`countActors()`**

-  Counts the number of active actor instances.
+  Counts the number of active actor instances and returns the result.

 * <a name="checkActor"></a>**`checkActor( id )`**